 The Devastation of Runaway Inflation

-With 3% inflation, it would take 30 years for Chaim to lose 50% of his real buying power.
+With 3% inflation, it would take 30 years to lose 60% of your real buying power.
 Sometimes, however, inflation spirals out of control and devastates the currency much more quickly.
-Extreme examples of hyperinflation, such as Venezuela’s currency recently falling by 50% in one month (!), are usually reserved for failing countries.
-But not too long ago, even the United States, went through a period of runaway inflation.
-In the 1970’s inflation averaged 7.25% annually which equals a 53% loss of purchasing power in just ten years!
-This terrible result is a far more significant loss than any 10-year period of the stock market’s history including the during the Great Depression.
-Although the stock market is hazardous in the short term, Chaim’s strategy of leaving money with no long-term inflation protection is a very dangerous strategy!
+Extreme examples of hyperinflation, such as Venezuela’s currency having fallen by 50% in one month(!), are usually reserved for failing countries.
+But not too long ago, even the United States went through a period of runaway inflation.

 Real Returns Are What Really Count

-Inflation losses don’t show up on your bank statement, and a $100 bill looked the same in 1980 as it did ten years earlier even though it could buy less than half as much bread.
-But inflation losses are real and knowledgeable investors calculate inflation-adjusted returns (known as the real return) as well as the pre-inflation profits (called the nominal return).
-For example, bonds paid significantly more interest in the 1970’s than today, averaging 6.27% annually (nominal) vs. recent bond returns of 4.18% (nominal).
-However, due to much higher inflation, the 1970’s real bond returns were much worse equaling -1.01% annual (real) vs. the past decades’ 2.33% (real)…. more than 3% higher on an inflation-adjusted basis.
-Calculated as real returns, Chaim will be earning -.5% at best (2.5% interest –3% inflation), and as he draws money out, his $1 million pot will become less and less valuable (plus the fact that his $25,000 income will buy less goods each year).
+Inflation losses don’t show up on your bank statement, and a $100 bill looked the same in 1980 as it did ten years earlier, even though it could buy less than half as much bread.
+However, inflation losses are real, and knowledgeable investors calculate inflation-adjusted returns (known as the “real” return) as well as pre-inflation profits (called the nominal return).
+For example, bonds paid significantly more interest in the 1970s than today, averaging 6.27% annually (nominal) vs. recent bond returns of 4.18% (nominal).

 Diversifying All Over the Field

-Just By The Way: The Inflation Shaila Asked To R Moshe Ztl
+Just By The Way: The Inflation Shaila Asked To R’ Moshe Zt”l

-Inflation has been around for as long as there has been money and numerous shailos arise from it.
-Is it Ribbis to charge interest just to cover any inflation?
-There is no “real” profit to the lender but the amount paid back is nominally larger than the loan.
-Another interesting shaila is “do you pay Maiser on investment profits on a nominal or real basis?
-R Moshe Feinstein Ztl received this question in the 1970s which as mentioned had very high inflation.
-The investor had bought real estate for $100,000 and sold it for $200,000, but because of inflation the $200,000 could only buy the equivalent of $120,000 at the time of the investment.
-On a nominal basis the profit was 100% ($100,000 + $100,000) and the maiser would be $10,000 (10% of the $100,000 in the nominal profits) but on a real basis the profit was just 20% ($100,000 + $20,000) and the maiser would be just $2,000 (10% of the $20,000 in real profits).
-I’ll leave you in suspense-ask your LOR what to do lmaiseh, but clearly, inflation is a “real” problem.
+The investor had bought real estate for $100,000 and sold it for $200,000, but because of inflation, the $200,000 could only buy the equivalent of $120,000 at the time of the investment.
+On a nominal basis, the profit was 100% ($100,000 + $100,000), and the ma’aser would be $10,000 (10% of the $100,000 in the nominal profits).
+But on a real basis, the profit was just 20% ($100,000 + $20,000), and the ma’aser would be just $2,000 (10% of the $20,000 in real profits).
+I’ll leave you in suspense– ask your LOR what to do l’maiseh, but clearly, inflation is a “real” problem.